SuperViz/tutorials/matterport-sales-tool/README.md

 ### 1. Create a New React Project

-First, create a new React application using Create React App with TypeScript.
+First, create a new React application using Vite with TypeScript.

 ```bash
 npm create vite@latest matterport-sales-tool -- --template react-ts